tasks/docs/docs/themes.md

 title: Themes
 ---

-Tasks offers many options for customizing the appearance of the app
+Tasks.org offers many options for customizing the appearance of the app

 ### Theme